oie-mines-paristech/RTE_scenarios/README.md

 is typical for an electric vehicle (Sacchi, Bauer, et al., 2022).

 * Supplying electricity from stationary batteries.
-An NMC-622 Li-ion battery is used for this purpose, with a charge-discharge efficiency of 90%.
-To size the battery, we assume an energy density of 0.2 kWh per kg of cell, a lifetime of 3,000 complete charge-discharge cycles, and that 40% of the battery mass is taken up by auxiliary equipment (charge manager, cooling, etc.).
-Based on this input data, we estimate that storing 1 kWh of electricity requires around 2.8 g of battery.
+An NMC-622 Li-ion battery is used for this purpose, with a charge-discharge efficiency of 81%.
+Originally based on a dataset for a 14.4 kWh home storage system (Jasper et al., 2022) Friedrich B. Jasper, Jana Späthe, Manuel Baumann, Jens F. Peters, Janna Ruhland, Marcel Weil, Life cycle assessment (LCA) of a battery home storage system based on primary data, Journal of Cleaner Production, Volume 366, 2022, https://doi.org/10.1016/j.jclepro.2022.132899.

 To represent cross-border trade, we use the dataset representing the European electricity mix.
 This electricity mix, initially present in the ecoinvent database,